Borris, County Carlow: Amenities

 The village has one of the oldest golf courses in Ireland as well as a 16-arch limestone viaduct (the 16 Bridges) built in 1860 and designed by William Richard Le Fanu.
 It has a hotel, "The Step House", a mixed national school and mixed vocational school (colloquially known as "The Tech" or "BVS"), a Roman Catholic church, three public houses and other shops and stores.

-The old school closed in 1980 and has been used by different community groups including Scouting Ireland, which has a branch of Scouts, Cubs and Beavers there.
-It also houses CRISP (Carlow Rural Information Services Project).
-Recently a branch of Carlow County Library has opened in the old school buildings.
-Between the Library and CRISP, there is a Tourism Information Point.
+The old school closed in 1980 and has been used by different community groups, including Scouting Ireland.
+It also houses CRISP (Carlow Rural Information Services Project) and a branch of the Carlow County Library.

-Borris House caters for weddings and concerts (Mary Coughlan, Mundy) and a "Christmas at the Castle" event in December 2011.
-It also played host to the National Country Fair in 2012.
-Borris House hosts the internationally acclaimed "Festival of Writing and Ideas" every summer.
+Borris House caters for weddings and has hosted concerts (including by Mary Coughlan and Mundy).
+Borris House has also hosted the "Festival of Writing and Ideas" during the summer.

 History

 The MacMurrough Kavanagh dynasty, former Irish Kings of Leinster, have been based in the town for some time.
 The family still live at Borris House in the town centre.
 Built in Tudor style, the house is open to groups by prior arrangement.

 The village prospered in the late 1800s as Arthur MacMorrough Kavanagh, the landlord of the time, developed a sawmill and a lace-making industry.
 He also instigated the building of the 16-arch viaduct, situated at the lower end of the village, which was intended to carry the now defunct Great Southern and Western Railway line between Muine Bheag and Wexford.
 Borris railway station opened on 20 December 1858, closed for passenger traffic on 2 February 1931 and for goods traffic on 27 January 1947, finally closing altogether on 1 April 1963.

 Housing developments in the area include Lodge Court, Woodlawn Park, Oak Tree Court, and Station Road.